tcrowe/opti-node/readme.md

 We'll try to run tests as we learn.
 It should produce results if we are to use it.

 + [Studies](./docs/studies)

+## Copying, license, and contributing

+Copyright (C) Tony Crowe <github@tonycrowe.com> (https://tcrowe.github.io) 2018

+Thank you for using and contributing to make opti-node better.

+⚠️ Please run `npm run prd` before submitting a patch.

+⚖️ opti-node is Free Software protected by the GPL 3.0 license.
+See [./COPYING](./COPYING) for more information. (free as in freedom)